-The role of the deviation function $\delta$ is to transform the input points so that the consolidation of the point cloud at the canonical time $c$ is more homogeneous and amenable to fitting $g_c$.
-The confidence $p_{i,j}$ measures confidence at that point.
-We reformulate the corresponding fitting loss as follows:
+The deviation $\delta$ homogenizes the input points, to facilitate the consolidation of the points through the flow into the canonical time, for fitting $g_c$.
+The confidence $p_{i,j}$ measures the reliability at that point, with low confidence expected for outliers.
+We reformulate the fitting loss $E_\text{fit}(i)$ as follows:

-\paragraph{Regulating $\Upsilon$} Our scheduling of the training process is such that at the first $20\%$ of the training iterations (see concrete details in Sec.~\ref{subsec:impl_detail}), we allow the dynamic consolidator to learn $\delta$ and $p$ with little regularization, and then gradually regulate it more to let it converge to the original input points.
-We regulate $\delta$ both in magnitude and in smoothness, with the following two loss terms:
+\paragraph{Regulating $\Upsilon$.} We regulate $\delta$ both in magnitude and spatial smoothness, with the following two loss terms:

-In addition, we use the following log-likelihood loss to encourage the fitting to use \emph{all} points from the raw consecutive frames:
+We also use a log-likelihood loss to encourage to fit \emph{all} points from the raw consecutive frames: